Are multiple retirement accounts giving you a cloudy picture of your financial performance?

 Some employer plans also provide access to investment advice, planning tools, telephone help lines, educational materials and workshops.
 Similarly, IRA providers, including Morgan Stanley, offer different levels of service, which may include full brokerage service, investment advice and distribution planning.

 Reducing the number of accounts may impact account fees and other investment charges.
 Generally speaking, both employer-sponsored qualified plans and IRAs have plan or account fees and investment-related expenses.
-However, in some cases, employer-sponsored qualified plans may offer lower-cost institutional funds, and in may pay for some or all of a plan’s administrative expenses.
+However, in some cases, employer-sponsored qualified plans may offer lower-cost institutional funds, and may pay for some or all of a plan’s administrative expenses, where permitted.
 Generally, fees associated with an IRA will likely be higher than those associated with a plan but consolidating multiple IRAs may reduce your overall expenses.

-Generally, IRA owners can take distributions penalty tax-free once they attain age 59 ½.
+Generally, distributions taken by an individual from certain employer retirement plans and IRAs prior to attaining age 59 ½ are subject to a 10% early withdrawal penalty tax, unless such distribution satisfies an eligible exemption to the early withdrawal rules.
 Qualified plan participants between the ages of 55 and 59 ½, once separated from service, may be able to take penalty tax-free withdrawals from the qualified plan.

-However, you should also note that if the plan permits, qualified plan participants in a workplace plan can generally delay taking required minimum distributions after reaching RMD age if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.
+However, you should also note that if the plan permits, qualified plan participants can generally delay taking required minimum distributions after reaching RMD age if they are still working for the employer that sponsors the plan and do not own more than 5% of the plan sponsor.

 If your employer-sponsored retirement plan is terminated or abandoned (an “orphan plan”) or is merged with or transferred to a retirement plan of another corporation after you leave, it may be difficult to locate the plan administrator to request a distribution of your benefits or to change investments.
 By contrast, locating your IRA provider to change your investment strategy or to take a distribution is generally not an issue.